Quickfra/quickfra/terraform/README.md

 terraform destroy
 ```

 That's it!
-You now have a simple Oracle Cloud instance running.
+You now have an Oracle Cloud instance running Coolify and everything ready to customize your infrastructure.